Skip to main content

 At one point in time, all pastors were men.
 This is no longer the case as female pastors are filling a variety of ministry roles in the CRC.
 To assume that pastors’ husbands and pastors’ wives share identical experiences would be unfortunate, and inaccurate.

-Over the past several years, Pastor Church Resources has twice surveyed male spouses to determine their interest in PCR opportunities and support.
+Over the past several years, Thrive has twice surveyed male spouses to determine their interest in learning opportunities and support.
 Both surveys indicated that there’s very little desire for such support and virtually no interest in attending conferences.
-Based on this feedback, PCR continues to focus its programming on female spouses.
+Based on this feedback, Thrive continues to focus its programming on female spouses.

 We’ll continue to seek the input of pastors’ husbands and design our programming accordingly.